spwhitton/consfigurator/doc/introduction.rst

 converted into a property application specification by evaluating each of ``ARGS``.

-The main place you will find an unevaluated property application specification is in a call to ``DEFHOST``.
-That macro converts an unevaluated property application specification into code which will produce the corresponding property application specification.
+The main places you will find an unevaluated property application specification is in calls to ``DEFHOST``, ``DEPLOY``, ``DEPLOY-THESE`` and ``DEFPROPLIST``.
+Theses macros converts an unevaluated property application specification into code which will produce the corresponding property application specification.

 Prerequisite data
 ~~~~~~~~~~~~~~~~~